rvernica/SciDB-Py/README.rst

 pip install scidb-py
 ```

-to install from source, type
+to install from source, download the source and type
 ```
 python setup.py install
 ```